fanfares/dvm-poc/README.md

 ## About

-- built using Coracle’s [Welshman](https://github.com/coracle-social/welshman) libraries
+- built using Coracle’s [Welshman](https://github.com/coracle-social/welshman) libraries and DM code

+## Known Issues

+- subscriptions do not recover after network glitches, necessitating a re-start of the app